-When Walt Laid a Golden Eggby Jim Korkis, staff writer
+When Walt Laid a Golden Eggby Jim Korkis, contributing writer

 In 1935, the Disney Studios released some memorable Silly Symphony cartoons, including The Tortoise and the Hare, Music Land, Who Killed Cock Robin?, and Water Babies.